Katharine Chorley: Biography

 Katharine Campbell Chorley (née Hopkinson) was born on 15 November 1897, the youngest of Edward Hopkinson's two children.
 She married Robert Chorley (Theo) on 15 April 1925, he was raised to the peerage in 1945, as Baron Chorley of Kendal in the County of Westmorland, and Katharine Chorley thereby became Lady Chorley.
 They had two sons and a daughter, the eldest son became Roger Chorley, 2nd Baron Chorley on the death of his father in January 1978.
 Lady Chorley died in London on 2 October 1986.

 Katharine Chorley was born in Timperley but, apart from the period 1911-1914 when she attended school in Folkestone, she spent most of her childhood at the family home in Alderley Edge.
 (Note: p.14) During WWI she served as a member of a Voluntary Aid Detachment and once the war was over she acted as her father's secretary.

-She wrote that "When I was in my twenties, I had two special ambitions.
+She wrote, "When I was in my twenties, I had two special ambitions.
 The one was to learn to write English prose, the other was to become a good mountaineer".